-Early Termination Fee means the Rental for the balance of the Minimum Period that remains outstanding together with a cancellation fee of £25 plus VAT.
+Early Termination Fee means the Rental for the balance of the Minimum Period that remains outstanding together with a cancellation fee of £25 plus VAT per number (CLI).
 In addition, the Customer shall pay all reasonable third party costs incurred by the Supplier in securing payment of such charges and fees.
 The Early Termination Fee has been calculated taking into account the reasonable costs incurred by the Supplier in connecting the Customer and opening the account.

 Exchange Line means apparatus forming part of the System used by the Supplier to connect the Site to a BT operated telephone exchange to provide the Service.